 If your not addicted to gaming I.E. if it was not there and optional, perhaps its just that you have an addictive personality and perhaps it might just be that if it wasn’t around you would just be addicted to something else….perhaps!
 Is it really the games fault or is it the persons addictive personality?
 I could keep writing on a piece of paper and improve my hand writing, but its not “FUN”!
 Perhaps thats what it boils down too?

-As a company dabbling in the field of online gaming, we would never encourage or expect our players to play for up to 20 hours a day, thats just unhealthy.
+As a company dabbling in the field of online gaming, like run 3, we would never encourage or expect our players to play for up to 20 hours a day, thats just unhealthy.
 However as makers of online games, if the game wasn’t good, you probably wouldn’t really want to keep playing!
 Its addictive because its so good, right?

 They also go onto say that they are implementing and have implemented, practical tools that assist players and parents in monitoring playing time.
 Perhaps they could do a little more, maybe a warning “You have been playing for over 5 hours solid, go take a break!” getting more severe the longer the player does not abide by these rules, or perhaps encouraging a set playing time limit, which forces players to logout once every say 4 hours for 30 mins.
 This might help ensure the player eats and drinks and does other things that he or she should do.